- Master of Medical Science - St. Francis University, Loretta, PA

 - National Commission on Certification of Physician Assistants

-“After working with cancer patients for years, I have come to see what a difference the right medical team can make in their lives,” says Irina Vigovskaya, a physician assistant on the radiation oncology team at Cancer Treatment Centers of America® (CTCA) in Zion, Illinois.
+“After working with cancer patients for years, I have come to see what a difference the right medical team can make in their lives,” says Irina Vigovskaya, a physician assistant on the radiation oncology team at Cancer Treatment Centers of America® (CTCA), Chicago.
 “I want to be as helpful as possible to my patients.”

 Originally from Ukraine, Vigovskaya completed a registered nurse program at Kiev Nursing College in 1990.
 She served as a registered nurse at Kiev Student Hospital for several years before coming to the United States.
 She then earned a bachelor’s degree in biology at the University of Illinois at Chicago in 2004.
 She went onto complete a master’s degree in medical science at St. Francis University in Loretta, Pennsylvania.